MapsPeople/docs/src/web/v4/getting-started/map.md

 <mi-tab label="MI Components" tab-for="components"></mi-tab>

 <mi-tab-panel id="manually">
-The MapsIndoors SDK is hosted on a content delivery network (CDN) and should be loaded using a script tag.
+The MapsIndoors SDK is hosted on a Content Delivery Network (CDN) and should be loaded using a script tag.

 Insert the MapsIndoors SDK script tag into `<head>`, followed by the Google Maps script tag: